 The Canada Council for the Arts has partnered with the Salzburg Global Seminar to give young cultural innovators from Canada an opportunity to build their leadership skills and engage with others from around the globe.

 From 2017 to 2020, the Canada Council and the Salzburg Global Seminar will make an annual selection of five young Canadians to attend the renowned Salzburg Global Forum for Young Cultural Innovators (YCI Forum).

 In partnership with

 About the Salzburg Global Forum for Young Cultural Innovators

 The YCI Forum offers an opportunity for five participants from Canada to be part of an intensive program, from October 12–23, 2020.
-While the program usually takes place at Schloss Leopoldskron in Salzburg, Austria, from October 16 to 21, 2018.
+While the program usually takes place at Schloss Leopoldskron in Salzburg, Austria, from October 22-27, 2019.
 Combining theory and practice, with keynote presentations focusing on “big picture” issues facing the cultural sector and with skills-building sessions on entrepreneurial thinking; human-centered design processes; strategic planning and organizational development; and leadership and values.
 Selected participants will receive a full scholarship to participate in the YCI program, including the session fee, room and board, and travel costs.

 I don’t think I have ever been in a room with so many young professionals who are innovating in the true sense of the word: breaking new ground, disrupting systems, challenging the status quo, elevating the poorest and least empowered in society.